What is the perineum?

-Typical symptoms of perineal pain include one or more of the following:
+Typical symptoms of perineum pain include one or more of the following:

-- Genital pain, anal and rectal pain, suprapubic pain, pain in bladder area, tailbone pain, groin pain, low back pain
+- Genital pain, anal and rectal pain, suprapubic pain, pain in the bladder area, tailbone pain, groin pain, low back pain

 - Discomfort when sitting (many say that it feels like they are sitting on a golf ball), pain after bowel movements

 - Urinary frequency, urgency, hesitancy, burning, frequent nighttime urination

 - Sexual pain including orgasm and post orgasm discomfort (can even be the next day)

 How do you diagnose the cause of the perineal pain?